AD-Archer/Nixos/README.md

 *   This activity by `ad-archer` ensures the current flake state is preserved as part of ongoing system maintenance.

 Highlight: Automated flake configuration backup completed.

+#### Part 2

+Here's an update to your flake log summary:

+- Automatic flake backup on 2025-12-20.